sebastian-burlacu/pub/zfs-setup.md

 ### IMPORTANT NOTES ###

 Once you add a vdev to a pool, you cannot remove it, as the pool immediately sucks up that space and cannot shrink.
 You can detach a drive from a mirror vdev, destroying the mirror and leaving it as a disk vdev.
 You can then attach a different drive to that mirror and resilver onto it, then remove the first drive and replace it as well.
+Once both drives are replaced, you can expand into the new drive space.

 ### END NOTES ###